 Quantizing NN parameters to 16 bits comes almost w/o performance change.
-With quantized to 8 bits precision parameters NN filter performance slightly degrades (0.1~0.2% BD-rate) for variant with single model (EE1-1.2).
-For the variant with 2 models degradation due to NN parameter quantization to 8 bits is higher (~0.6% BD-rate).
+With quantization to 8 bits, precision parameters NN filter performance slightly degrades (0.1~0.2% BD-rate) for variant with single model (EE1-1.2).
+For the variant with two models the degradation due to NN parameter quantization to 8 bits is higher (~0.6% BD-rate).

-It is expected that additional speed up is possible if not only NN weights but also tensor values after activation will be quantized to limited (16, or even better 8 bits) precision.
+It is expected that additional speed-up is possible if not only NN weights but also tensor values after activation will be quantized to limited (16, or even better 8 bits) precision.

 CNN post-processing filter based on depthwise separable convolution and attention mechanism.

-Filter design in this test used WCDANN architecture shown in the figure below.
+The filter design in this test used the WCDANN architecture shown in the figure below.
 This design was proposed by OPPO and Xidian Uni.